 When we finished writing this piece we understood that it’s way too big and way too complex to just be a blog post.
 So we’ve significantly trimmed it to publish on our blog and will be giving out the full version in the form of a white paper.
 So, for now, let’s get to it.

-Benefits of a strong compliance foundation
+Building a strong regulatory compliance foundation as a digital lender

 A strong regulatory compliance program supports strategic, long-term growth.
 It can increase profitability, improve workflows, and reduce potential regulatory issues.
 In addition, it can protect a lender from the financial and reputation risks associated with a weak compliance infrastructure.